 If you are on a Telstra plan you will have mobile phone reception within the camp.
 Otherwise, calls to Perth landlines are free of charge from phones in your room.
 For calls to other numbers, phone cards can be purchased from the shop.
-Wi-Fi is available throughout the accommodation rooms also have a data connection port for laptops.
+Wi-Fi is available throughout the accommodation rooms.